NVlabs/nvdiffrec/README.md

 # Datasets

 We additionally include configs (`nerf_*.json`, `nerd_*.json`) to reproduce the main results of the paper.
-We rely on third party datasets, which are courtesy of their respective authors, and release additional scenes used in our supplemental material.
+We rely on third party datasets, which are courtesy of their respective authors.
 Please note that individual licenses apply to each dataset.
 To automatically download and pre-process all datasets, run the `download_datasets.py` script:
 ```